Writing Papers with NROFF using -me

 2.1.1.

-You can specify the section number to begin by placing
+You can specify the section number to begin

-instead of dots.
-For example, the request:
+using spaces instead of dots.

 .sh 3 "Another section" 7 3 4

-will begin the section numbered 7.3.4; all subsequent .sh
+will begin the section numbered

 requests will number relative to this number.